Frequently asked Questions

 Q. What if I'm not good with technology and computers?

-A. No problem, part of my role is to make the process as easy and stress-free for you as possible.
-So long as you know how to use a smartphone and can send me photos by either email or text message, I can do the rest!
+A. No problem, part of our role is to make the process as easy and stress-free for you as possible.
+So long as you know how to use a smartphone and can send us photos by either email or text message, we can do the rest!

 Q. I have criminal convictions.
 What are my chances of success?